Top 4 Pre-Trained Models for Image Classification with Python Code

 Step 1: Image Augmentation

-Since we took up a much smaller dataset of images earlier, we can make up for it by augmenting this data and increasing our dataset size.
-If you are working with the original larger dataset, you can skip this step and move straight on to building the model.
+Since we used a much smaller dataset of images earlier, we can compensate by augmenting this data and increasing our dataset size.
+If you are working with the original larger dataset, you can skip this step and build the model.

 Step 2: Training and Validation Sets